-(CARTA) has long been the Center's flagship capacitystrengthening initiative.
-Developed as a program to strengthen individual and institutional capacity for research, the program has evolved over its 15-year journey into a uptake of the CARTA mainstreaming activities at the partner model for sustainable research capacity strengthening on the continent.
-In the 2022-2026 Strategic Plan, the CARTA program takes center stage again as a tested model and the foundation on which the Center has positioned itself in defining its individual and institutional capacitystrengthening strategies.
+he Consortium for Advanced Research Training in Africa (CARTA) has long been the Center's flagship capacity-strengthening initiative.
+Developed as a program to strengthen individual and institutional capacity for research, the program has evolved over its 15-year journey into a model for sustainable research capacity strengthening on the continent.
+In the 2022-2026 Strategic Plan, the CARTA program takes center stage again as a tested model and the foundation on which the Center has positioned itself in defining its individual and institutional capacity-strengthening strategies.
 The question is, why is CARTA a wildly successful program?
 What is the secret?
 The answer lies in its approach to partnerships.